CamoCatX/camocatx.github.io/books/_posts/2021-09-30-essentialism-the-disciplined-pursuit-of-less.md

 ---
-title: Essentialism_The Disciplined Pursuit of Less
+title: "Essentialism: The Disciplined Pursuit of Less"
 published: true
 ---